What is Digital Dating Abuse?

 - Sends you unwanted, explicit pictures and/or demands you send some in return.

-- Pressures you to send explicit video.
+- Pressures you to send explicit videos.

 - Steals or insists to be given your passwords.